 If group activities do not go as planned, are adjustments made in the moment?
-Y / N If yes, give a recent example:

-Do group activities usually occur in smaller groups rather than the whole class, based on the children's interests and ages?
-Y / N

-Reflection for future planning: After completing this worksheet, it can be helpful to go back and think more about the answers.
+Y / N If yes , give a few recent examples: Do group times usually occur in smaller groups rather than the whole group, based on the children's interests and ages? $$ $$ $$ $$ $$ $$ $$ $$ $$ Does the provider help children to support participation, while also allowing children to leave if needed? \mathbf{Y} / \mathbf{N} For preschool and older children (if enrolled), do group times include activities to encourages thinking and problem solving?
+Y/N/NA Reflection for future planning: After completing this worksheet, it can be helpful to go back and think more about the answers.
 Were there any questions that were answered "no" instead of "yes"?
-Were there any questions where you struggled to provide written examples when asked, or where the specific interactions considered do not occur daily, throughout the day?
+Were there any questions where you struggled to provide written examples, or where the specific interactions considered do not occur daily, throughout the day?
 If so, this could help identify areas to work on.
 It can also be helpful to break bigger topics into smaller steps so that changes and progress can be easily recognized.
 Hopefully, this worksheet was a helpful tool in an ongoing self-study practice and will be useful in continuing with an action plan after completing the reflection questions below.

-List areas where strengths were noted in program structure:

-List areas where improvements could be made or there are new ideas to think about:
+List areas where strengths were noted in program structure: List areas where improvements could be made or there are new ideas to think about: